axterv2/citrus-ds/README.md

 </h1>

 <p align="center">
-  Uzuy is the ultimate Nintendo Switch emulator, originally created by the citra developers, and then continued by Phoenix.
+  CitrusDS is a fast, non-profit DS emulator made for android devices.
-Uzuy Remastered is the continuation to Uzuy, but also Yuzu and it is written in C#.
+  CitrusDS is based off the emulator "melonDS".
+Even thought melonDS is alive, i made this project for fun.
-  This emulator aims at providing excellent accuracy and performance, a user-friendly interface and consistent builds.
+  This is a learning project.
+Its not perfect!
-  Uzuy is available on Github under the <a href="https://github.com/uzuy-emul/uzuy/blob/master/LICENSE" target="_blank"> GNU GENERAL PUBLIC LICENSE</a>.
+  CitrusDS is available on Github under the <a href="https://github.com/axterv2/citrus-ds/uzuy/blob/master/LICENSE" target="_blank"> GNU GENERAL PUBLIC LICENSE</a>.
   <br />
 </p>